-This specific mineral, potassium helps in lowering the blood pressure and the risk of developing heart disease.
+This specific mineral also helps in lowering the blood pressure and the risk of developing heart disease.

 First of all, you need to wash it before serving.
 You need to do this because it could have been exposed to pesticides.
-You can get organic courgette in order to be sure that you are avoiding pesticides.
-I am 100% sure that you do not want to risk poisoning your little pet just because you are lazy.
+Thus, you can get an organic courgette in order to be sure that you are avoiding pesticides.

 Another aspect is that you should slice the courgette in small pieces before serving.
 This way, the risk of choking with food is minimized by a lot.

 How Much Courgette Should I Give to My Guinea Pig?

 The normal portion is about 100 milligrams.
 You can feed them by themselves or mixed in a salad.
 Courgettes are allowed to be given to guinea pigs daily, but it is recommended to rotate the vegetables from a day to another.

 Something that guinea pigs might not like about courgette is the skin.
 Some guinea pigs hate the taste of the skin, but there should be no worries about that.